NASA-PDS/registry/README.md

 # 🪐 NASA PDS Registry repository

-This repository contains the PDS registry application.
+This repository contains PDS registry application resources:

-It contains:

 - the source for the user/administrator documentation, see `docs` folder
 - docker compose script to start the full application with its required components, see https://github.com/NASA-PDS/registry/blob/main/docker/README.md for details.
 This also includes integration tests.

+Users and administrator should use the documentation published on nasa-pds.github.io/registry

 ## Code of Conduct